Maternal Health & Home Visiting

 The first years of a child’s life are critical for long-term health and lifelong learning, with high-quality prenatal and maternal care essential for optimal brain development.
 EDC’s initiatives focus on improving maternal and child health, particularly by strengthening home visiting services.

 Through our Home Visiting Collaborative Improvement and Innovation Network (HV CoIIN) and three other national initiatives, we support Maternal, Infant, and Early Childhood Home Visiting Program awardees in using continuous quality improvement strategies and data to significantly improve outcomes for children and families.
-Our approach combines training and coaching, resource development, technical assistance, and convenings.
+We also provide intensive support to states.
+Our approach combines process consultation, active implementation support, training and coaching, multimedia resource development, technical assistance, translating and disseminating research, and leading convenings.

 Our work also focuses on addressing the field’s challenges, including improving workforce recruitment and retention to ensure families receive the support they need.
-Drawing on research, we are advancing knowledge of how to maintain a strong home visiting workforce.
+Drawing on research, we are advancing knowledge of how to maintain a strong home visiting workforce and transform the health and well-being of pregnant women and families with young children.